Assa Auerbach: Research

 Auerbach studied the physics of strongly correlated quantum systems and was among the first to engage in this field of research in Israel.
 He developed quantum field theory methods for spin systems and applied these approaches to solve problems in complex materials such as high-temperature superconductors and Kondo lattice systems.
 With his postdoctoral advisor, Kathryn Levin, Auerbach wrote a microscopic theory which serves as the basis for understanding heavy fermion materials.
 In 1988, together with Daniel Arovas, Auerbach formulated the Schwinger boson description of the quantum Heisenberg model, which has applications in the theory of quantum magnets and spin liquids.
 Auerbach made contributions to the theory of the quantum Hall effect and to understanding the response of superconductors and metals to electromagnetic fields, radiation, and thermal gradients.

 His students include Professors Ehud Altman of the University of California, Berkeley (formerly at the Weizmann Institute), Erez Berg of the Weizmann Institute, Netanel Lindner of the Technion, and Snir Gazit of the Hebrew University.

 Auerbach authored over 100 research articles and six book chapters, as well as two books: a textbook for graduate students on interacting electrons and quantum magnetism, and a graphic novel aimed at making the Maxwell's demon paradox accessible to the general public (co-written with his brother-in-law, illustrator Richard Codor).

 Personal life

-Auerbach was married to Margaret (Maggie, née Handley) and was the father of one son and two daughters.
+Auerbach was married to Margaret (Maggie, née Hundley) and was the father of one son and two daughters.
 His daughter, Sivan Auerbach, is a runner and Israeli champion in the women's 1000 and 1500-meter events.
 He lived in Ein Ayala, and his hobbies included running, hiking, and playing jazz piano.

 He died in February 2025, aged 69, while running.
 Auerbach is buried in the Ein Ayala cemetery.